DICE-UNC/jargon-extensions/README.md

 # Project: Jargon Extensions API
 ### Date:
-### Release Version: 4.2.1.0-SNAPSHOT
+### Release Version: 4.3.0.0-SNAPSHOT
 ### git tag:

 ## News

 Please go to [[https://github.com/DICE-UNC/jargon-extensions]] for the latest news and info.

-Extended support in Jargon for advanced iRODS and DFC mid-tier capabilities
+Extended support in Jargon for advanced mid-tier capabilities

 ## Requirements

 *Jargon depends on Java 1.7+
-*Jargon is built using Apache Maven2, see POM for dependencies *Jargon supports iRODS 3.0 through iRODS 3.3.1 community, as well as iRODS 4.0.3 consortium
+*Jargon is built using Apache Maven2, see POM for dependencies *Jargon supports iRODS 3.0 through iRODS 3.3.1 community, as well as iRODS 4.2.2 consortium

 ## Libraries